goern/artifactory-on-openshift/README.md

 # Artifactory

-This is Artifactory on OpenShift, a containerized version of Artifactory OSS with an OpenShift template.
+This is Artifactory on OpenShift, a containerized version of Artifactory with an OpenShift template.

-It is a proof of concept, Version 1.3.0

 ## Deploying Artifactory